 McKenzie joined Cornerstones of Maine in April of 2018 as an Administrative Assistant.
 Soon after joining the team, McKenzie found her calling in our Human Resources and Administrative department.
 McKenzie's current work at Cornerstones of Maine is focused on managing our Administrative Department with a key role in managing Human Resources and the CARF accreditation process.
 McKenzie has a passion for the work she does and in her free time she can be found reading, birding, boating, and spending time with her family and friends.

-Sabrina has a diverse administrative & marketing background with local creatives, retailers, & services.
-From high end fashion to coffee shops to daycares, she strives to work with intentional organizations where she can directly support her community, be an agent of change, and a comforting presence for coworkers & clients alike.
-She has a BS in Human Environmental Sciences from University of Missouri, holds a 200 hour YTT certification, & recently became certified as a grief facilitator and volunteers with The Center for Grieving Children weekly.
-Sabrina resides in Portland, Maine and when she's not working or volunteering, you can find her adventuring around the coast with her pup Sir Oliver, reading, going to concerts with friends, or tending to her houseplants.
+Sabrina has a diverse administrative background, choosing to work with intentional organizations where she can directly support her community, be an agent of change, and provide a supportive presence for coworkers & clients alike.
+At Cornerstones, Sabrina coordinates professional development and training opportunities by facilitating in-service trainings and organizing educational opportunities for our team.
+She also assists with invoicing and billing efforts, operational policies & procedures, and social media content creation.
+Sabrina has a BS in Human Environmental Sciences from the University of Missouri, holds a 200 hour Yoga certification, and is currently pursuing her Human Resources Management Certificate at USM.
+Outside of Cornerstones, she volunteers as a peer support facilitator with The Center for Grieving Children.
+Sabrina resides in Portland, Maine and when she's not working or volunteering, you can find her adventuring around the coast with her pup Sir Oliver, reading, going to concerts with friends, practicing yoga and meditation, or tending to her houseplants.